Witches Woods, Connecticut

-Witches Woods is a census-designated place (CDP) in the southwest part of the town of Woodstock in Windham County, Connecticut, United States, surrounding Witches Woods Lake.
+Witches Woods is a census-designated place (CDP) in the southwest part of the town of Woodstock, Connecticut, United States, surrounding Witches Woods Lake.
 It is bordered to the northeast by the Lake Bungee CDP.

+As of the 2020 census, Witches Woods had a population of 114.

 Witches Woods was first listed as a CDP prior to the 2020 census.